 Icon of a magnifying glass on a document in blue

-112 previously treated patients (PTPs) on a prophylaxis treatment regimen entered a 10‑week run‑in period where they received 25 IU/kg twice weekly of Jivi.
+112 previously treated patients (PTPs), ≥12 years of age, on a prophylaxis treatment regimen entered a 10‑week run‑in period where they received 25 IU/kg twice weekly of Jivi®.
 Of the 112 patients who entered the study, 110 patients completed the 10‑week run-in period.1*

 Following the run-in period, patients were assigned or randomized to a treatment arm based on bleeding tendency.
 These patients were treated for 26 weeks.1